 Protecting Our Water and Our Health from Coal Ash

 Nearly every major river in the Southeast has one or more lagoons on its banks holding slurries of coal ash from power plants.
 Containing hundreds of thousands of tons of toxin-laden waste, these pools are often unlined and have leaked arsenic, mercury, thallium, selenium, and other contaminants into the rivers and the underlying groundwater for years, if not decades.
-A report by the U.S. Environmental Protection Agency found that unlined coal combustion waste ponds pose a cancer risk 900 times above acceptable levels.

 Putting a Stop to Years of Pollution

 SELC is using its law and policy skills to force our region’s utilities to clean up their waste sites and store coal ash in ways that protect water quality and people's health.
 When state and federal governments did not act following a devastating 2008 spill in Kingston, TN, we began enforcing the law ourselves.